Northwest Grilled Salmon

 Ready to grill.
 My husband has cut the salmon into portions to make the fish easier to flip on the grill.

-salmon shown cut into individual filet portions, on a plate
+salmon shown cut into individual fillet portions, on a plate

 salmon marinated and cut into individual filet portions